Francisco Largo Caballero: Prime Minister of Spain

-Exile, death, and legacy
+Exile and death

 Upon the defeat of the Republic in 1939, he fled to France.
-Arrested during the German occupation of France, he spent most of World War II imprisoned in the Sachsenhausen-Oranienburg concentration camp, until the liberation of the camps at the end of the war.
+Arrested during the German occupation of France, he was imprisoned in the Sachsenhausen-Oranienburg concentration camp from 1943-1945, with the liberation of the camps at the end of the war.

 He died in exile in Paris in 1946; his remains were returned to Madrid in 1978 after Franco's death in 1975.

+Legacy

+The Francisco Largo Caballero Foundation, a historical organization founded in 1978 by the UGT, is named in his honour.

+On 14 October 2024, a memorial stone was dedicated to Largo Caballero in the Memorial Forest of the Sachsenhausen Memorial and Museum, followed by an event about the politics of remembrance in Germany and Spain.